Yanzaris-Mo-Poly-s-Team/YANZARI-S.MO.POLY.SRB2/README.md

   * Sonic and the Fallen Star (Credits to StarDrop)
   * Original Maps
   * Exclusive DLC Maps

+* Hud
+  * Themed Super Cat Tales 2 (Credits to Neotronized)
+  * Themed Sonic and the Fallen Star (Credits to StarDrop)
+  * Menus
+    * Themed around Sonic and the Fallen Star and Super Cat Tales, with some original content.

+* Sounds & Musics
+  * Themes from Super Cat Tales 2, Sonic and the Fallen Star, etc.

+* SRB2 Lua Scripts
+  * All scripts were created by me and perhaps by others.
+  * I will review the scripts you submit for your contributions.
+    * If everything is alright, I will accept.
+    * If everything isn't alright, I won't accept it.

 ### What else do you plan to include in the mod?
-I plan to put a lot of stuff on it, I think the SRB2 will be able to handle it.
+I plan to put a **lot of stuff** on it, I think the SRB2 will be able to handle it.

 * Custom Character Selection Screen
 * Customized Credits Screen